AI lead response automation

 Prototype an AI-assisted lead response workflow with human review built in.

-I design a practical workflow for safe inputs, structured AI outputs, CRM notes, follow-up drafts, review rules, forbidden promises, escalation conditions, and owner approval before messages go out.
+I design a practical workflow for safe inputs, structured AI outputs, CRM notes, follow-up drafts, review rules, forbidden promises, escalation conditions, and owner approval before customer-facing messages go out.

 • Service businesses, coaches, agencies, and teams that receive leads but need faster internal triage.